Worcestershire borders the counties of Herefordshire, Shropshire, Staffordshire, West Midlands, Warwickshire, and Gloucestershire.

 Elgar Birthplace Museum

-For more information www.elgarmuseum.org.uk – Crown East Lane, Lower Broadheath, Worcester WR2 6RH
+For more information visit the National Trust website: www.elgarmuseum.org.uk – Crown East Lane, Lower Broadheath, Worcester WR2 6RH

 The Severn Valley Railway

-This railway is remarkable as it is largely run by unpaid volunteers who throughout the year appear on the railway to perform many tasks, including repairing and repainting stations, reconstruction of viaducts and bridges, and rebuilding locomotives and rolling stock, not to mention operating the trains!
+This railway is remarkable as it is largely run by unpaid volunteers who, throughout the year, appear on the railway to perform many tasks, including repairing and repainting stations, reconstructing viaducts and bridges, and rebuilding locomotives and rolling stock, not to mention operating the trains!

 Tickets are available for travel from the main stations, and there is no need to book, just turn up and pay!
 There is a Visitor Centre at Highley that is worth visiting, called ‘The Engine House’.